flhofer/dell_TB16_firmware/README.md

   - Run `asm.exe /f` to force writing the selected version

 Done.
-There are alternatives for the Windows part (see below), but I have not tested them.
+Unfortunately, there are no firmware write alternatives for the Windows part (see below).

 ## Firmware versions and status